Slow Cooker Chili

 Nutrition Information:

-This post was previously published in 2012.
-Some of the photographs and some of the text were updated in 2019.
+This post was originally published in 2012 and then updated in 2023.

 This is absolutely delicious, I just lessened the sugar amount and halved it, put only beef in and left out the tomato sauce.
 Absolutely delish